|

 decisions.

-In the final
+in the final

 important decisions and appointments passed into the hands of

-relations.
-The growth of its influence was a direct result of the
+relations. the growth of its influence was a direct result of the

-president’s ill health and his inability to fulfill routine
+president抯 ill health and his inability to fulfill routine

 presidential duties.

-Tatiana Diachenko, the Family was rumored to include Valentin
+tatiana diachenko, the family was rumored to include valentin

-helping him to write his first book of memoirs; Alexander
+helping him to write his first book of memoirs; alexander

-Voloshin, an economist who was put in charge of the presidential
+voloshin, an economist who was put in charge of the presidential

-administration; Roman Abramovich, a talented young businessman and a
+administration; roman abramovich, a talented young businessman and a

-protégé of Boris Berezovsky; and the ubiquitous Berezovsky himself.
+protégé of boris berezovsky; and the ubiquitous berezovsky himself.